jcreforme/docker_node_express_crud/README.md

-# Steps to run the app
+# Steps to run the app, Please open the terminal and do the steps:
 ```
 $ git clone https://github.com/jcreforme/docker_node_express_crud.git